-The First and Second waves of coffee serve as a sort of history lesson, retroactively decided on in broad strokes once everyone realized that we're in this new, definitely third, age of coffee.
+The First and Second Waves of coffee serve as a sort of history lesson, retroactively decided on in broad strokes once everyone realized that we're in this new, definitely third, age of coffee.
 So what are these waves and how did we suddenly get to the third?
 Let's break it down.

 Enter vacuum-sealed packaging and instant coffee, and now it's a widely available staple in the early 20th century home.
-This is your Cup O' Joe era, you're two creams and a sugar days, the "I just need to wake up" wave.
+This is your Cup O' Joe era, your two creams and a sugar days, the "I just need to wake up" wave.
 The First Wave can be largely seen as a time when coffee was no longer exclusive to the social elite, becoming a more pervasive, more practical drink to warm up a cold morning at home and fast-lane your brain into work mode before punching in.